A month-long monument hunt, and what I learned along the way.

-There were plenty of adventures along the way, and I’ve already written up a handful of stories from that trip – the ‘Colourful Revolution’ in Macedonia, war tourism in Bosnia and our visit to a deserted Croatian island.
-But all along, my main goal was to see the spomeniks: a series of bizarre, futuristic monuments constructed across the Balkans back when these lands were united as Yugoslavia.
+I have already written up a handful of stories from that trip – the ‘Colourful Revolution’ in Macedonia, war tourism in Bosnia and our visit to a deserted Croatian island.
+But all along, my main goal was to see the spomeniks: a series of extraordinary abstract monuments constructed across the Balkans back when these lands were united as Yugoslavia.

 The first time I encountered these things was online, in a clickbait article titled: 25 Abandoned Yugoslavia Monuments that look like they’re from the Future.

 The article explained how the structures had been “commissioned by former Yugoslavian president Josip Broz Tito in the 1960s and 70s”; how they’d stood as physical propaganda, until the republic tore itself apart in the early 1990s and the monuments were abandoned: at which point “their symbolic meanings were forever lost.”